26 Famous Ghanaian Dishes and Foods

 Ingredients and Preparation

-Popular Types of Ghanaian Food
+Popular Types of Ghanaian Dishes

 Ghanaian dishes are characterized by a rich variety of flavors and ingredients, focusing on starches, soups, and stews.
 Staple foods include root vegetables and grains, often paired with hearty, spicy soups or sauces made from fish, meat, or vegetables.